120km · 6 Days · Kafue National Park, Zambia

 A safari unlike any other

-Every RowSafari expedition is built on three pillars that make this experience unlike anything else on the continent.
+Every RowSafari expedition is built on three pillars that together create something you simply can't experience anywhere else.

 01